ZetrisAI/MisaMinoNET/BakaBot/README.md

-# MisaMinoBot
+# BakaBot
-Command line version of the MisaMino bot.
+Command line version of the Baka bot.
+Baka (馬鹿, ばか, or バカ) means "fool; idiot".
+This is the dllai bot in the MisaMino repository.

+This bot is only able to use 2 preview pieces.
+With more pieces the result takes forever to be returned.

 ## Example